 What is refinancing?

 Refinancing is the process of paying off your existing mortgage with the funds from a new mortgage.
 While most people refinance to take advantage of a lower interest rate on a new loan, other reasons to refinance include switching mortgage companies, changing the terms of your loan or ending a private mortgage insurance requirement (also known as PMI, more on this below).
 Refinancing is also a good way to acquire cash to use for home improvements, buy another house or pay off credit card debt.

 The process of refinancing is very similar to applying for a mortgage.
-Before you begin, you’ll need to contact a bank, credit union or mortgage broker and discuss your options, which include a new loan’s terms and costs.
-Some online services like LendingTree can help automate this process for you by reaching out to multiple lenders at the same time so you can see your options all at once.
+You’ll need to contact a bank, credit union or mortgage broker and discuss your options, which include a new loan’s terms and costs.
+But in the interests of speed, some online services like LendingTree can help automate this process for you by reaching out to multiple lenders at the same time so you can see your options all at once.

 When it comes to refinancing, there are a number of words and terms that you should become familiar with.
 Many of them are key variables that you’ll want to take into consideration to determine whether refinancing makes sense for you.

 Here’s a glossary of the most important refinancing terms:

 Interest rate: This is the amount of money that your bank or credit union charges each year for lending you money in a mortgage.
 It’s expressed as a percentage (i.e: 3%, 4.25%, 5.76%).
 The lower your interest rate, the less you’re paying in interest.
 When you begin the process of refinancing your mortgage, you can typically get a mortgage rate lock, which guarantees that you’ll be able to get the current interest rate on your new mortgage while you proceed through the refinance process.

 In some cases, you may be able to pay extra for a float down rate option, which protects you if market interest rates fall further while you’re in the middle of refinancing by allowing you to release your rate lock and re-lock at a lower rate.